 Internal Transfer to Engineering

-Students who hope to transfer into the College of Engineering from another undergraduate college at Cornell should consult with their faculty advisor, Engineering Advising, and the Office of Internal Transfer and Concurrent Degrees.
+Students who hope to transfer into the College of Engineering from another undergraduate college at Cornell are advised to consult with their faculty advisor in their home college and a professional academic advisor in Engineering Advising.
+Students are also welcome to meet with the Office of Internal Transfer and Concurrent Degrees.

 Please Note: The undergraduate Biomedical Engineering (BME) major in the College of Engineering was approved by the State of New York during summer 2015.
 During the start-up phase of this major, which is likely to be a few years, only incoming first-year students and rising sophomores in the College of Engineering will be eligible to apply for affiliation (i.e., Internal transfer students and external transfer students will not be eligible to apply for affiliation with BME).